4 Ways To Reduce the Cost of Teen Auto Insurance

 Once teens pass their driver’s license exam, parents are faced with a big expense.
 But you can reduce the cost of teen auto insurance with these tips.

-For teenagers, there is perhaps nothing more exciting than passing the driver’s licensing exam and being permitted to drive on your own.
+For teenagers, there is perhaps nothing more exciting than passing the driver’s licensing exam and being permitted to drive on their own.
 Unfortunately for parents, this big step also comes with a big expense.

 Once your teenager is licensed, he or she will need to be included on your auto insurance policy.
 If they have their own vehicle, costs will be even higher.